 This paper is designed to facilitate a theologically reflective process that integrates your seminary learning and your internship praxis.
-You should incorporate some of the learning that occurred through reflecting on the case studies, the Ministry Reflection Seminars and the self-evaluations, as well as experiences during your years in seminary.
+You should incorporate learning that occurred while at your ministry site, through reflecting on the case studies, during the Ministry Reflection Seminars and, while writing the self-evaluations, as well as formative learning experiences that occurred during your years in seminary.
 Incorporate the growth that happened as you pursued the learning goals detailed in your learning covenant.
-The questions below are merely suggestions and not intended to be prescriptive.
+The questions below are suggestions that may assist you in formulating this integrative and summative process.
 Students are encouraged to be creative and reflective in their responses in whatever manner they wish.

-• In what ways has my thinking and theology been most stretched, changed, transformed since I first began seminary?
+• In what ways has my theology or understanding of scripture been most stretched, changed, and transformed since I first began seminary?

-• At this point in my life, how would I summarize my sense of call, my passion and my vision for ministry in a "personal mission statement" (stated in 2-3 sentences and described in a paragraph)?
+• At this point in my studies and my ministry, given that I have majored on a particular focus in my studies, how would I summarize my sense of call, my passion and my vision for ministry through a personal “mission statement" or “philosophy of ministry”?